Duinrahaic/dOSC/README.md

 dOSC is a dynamic OSC app sharing platform with the goal of allowing users to create, run, and distribute apps that can be configured to interact with avatars in VRChat.

+# Note: This project is under development and currently in a `Beta` state.

 ## Features:

 - Quickly build and debug code in a node-based editor